Class of 2026

 Medical School: University of Utah (but now it's named after some rich guy)

-Matched: Radiology at University of Texas Southern Medical School
+Advanced Match: Radiology at University of Texas Southern Medical School

 Professional Interest: Winning the lottery.
 Also Radiology.